FerretDB/FerretDB/website/blog/2023-06-05-ferretdb-new-release-v-1-3-0.md

 ## New features

 In this release, we've added the `logout` command.
-Even though it's a deprecated in MongoDB, it's necessary for our compatibility tests.
+Even though it's deprecated in MongoDB, it's necessary in some circumstances.
 This feature addition was made possible thanks to one of our contributors, @[@kropidlowsky](https://github.com/kropidlowsky).

 Similarly, we've been improving our projection features and just added a positional operator which should help users retrieve the first matching element from an array if the specified query conditions are met.